-Fourier Neural Operator (FNO) is the first step of our model (\citeauthor{li2020fourier},\citeyear{li2020fourier}; \citeyear{li2023fourier}), transforming the input $x$ into a richer representation in the frequency domain.
+FNO is the first step of our model, acting as a preconditioner, transforming the input $x$ into a richer representation in the frequency domain.
 The preconditioner applies the Fourier integral operator $\mathcal{K}$ to convert $x$ into a spectral representation, which enables the model to capture local and global dependencies, giving a full understanding of the spatial relationships inherent in the basis functions.
-The Fourier integral operator is defined as
+The Fourier integral operator is defined as:

-where $R_{\phi}$ is the Fourier transform of a periodic function $\kappa : \Bar{D} \rightarrow \mathbb{R}^{d_v \times d_v}$ parameterized by $\phi \in \Theta_{\mathcal{K}}$.
+where $R_{\phi}$ is the Fourier transform of a periodic function $k:\bar{D}\rightarrow \mathbb{R}^{d_v \times d_v}$, parameterized by $\phi \in \Theta_{\mathcal{K}}$.

-The operator $\mathcal{K}$ plays a central role in converting the permeability field to the Fourier domain, thus achieving efficient spectral convolution.
-By learning $R_{\phi}$ the model adapts to different frequency component of the input, effectively capturing the global interaction.
-The Fourier transform $\mathcal{F}$ is applied to the input function $v(x)$ in the spatial domain, mapping it to the frequency domain:
+The operator $\mathcal{K}$ plays a central role in converting the permeability field to the frequency domain, thus achieving efficient spectral convolution.
+By learning $R_{\phi}$ the model adapts to different frequency component of the input, effectively capturing the global interaction, mapping it to the frequency domain: